Satisfactory Academic Progress

 SAP Warning Review

 At the end of each semester, the Financial Aid Office will review the academic progress of students on SAP warning.
+Students on SAP warning remain eligible for financial aid during the warning period.
 If the student is meeting SAP standards by the end of the warning period, they will be removed from SAP warning.
 If not, they will be placed on SAP suspension and lose eligibility for financial aid.

 Right to Appeal Suspension